 A Bachelor’s degree in automotive engineering could be the ideal study option that gives you the groundwork you need for your creative genius.
 As an automotive engineer expert, you will be involved in so much more than simply designing cars or motorcycles.

-If you’re interested in preparing for interesting careers in the field like technical adviser or racing team engineer, check out these 8 universities worldwide that provide interesting Bachelor’s degrees in Automotive Engineering.
+If you’re interested in preparing for interesting careers in the field like technical adviser or racing team engineer, check out these 7 universities around the world that provide interesting Bachelor’s degrees in Automotive Engineering.

 1. HAN University of Applied Sciences, Netherlands

 HAN University of Applied Sciences has a long history in terms of automotive engineering education.
 The Bachelor’s degree in Automotive Engineering offers students broad knowledge on how to design the cars of the future – hybrid vehicles with zero emission and optimised safety features.